theArjun/ead-notes/notes/software-development-methodologies/agile-methodologies.md

 * Building through features.

 FDD is a constructive, arranged, centred method for the entire software workflow management and a reliable choice for software-focused teams and associations.

+### Differences between Agile and Scrum
+- Agile is a philosophy, whereas Scrum is a type of Agile methodology
+- Scrum is broken down into shorter sprints and smaller deliverables, while in Agile everything is delivered at the end of the project
+- Agile involves members from various cross-functional teams, while a Scrum project team includes specific roles, such as the Scrum Master and Product Owner